microsoft/PythonProgrammingPuzzles/puzzles/README.md

     ```python
     def sat(exp_poly: List[int], d=74152093423, poly=[1, 6, 3, 1, 0, 4, 4]):
-        """
-        Fermat's little theorem implies that any polynomial can be written equivalently as a degree p-1
-        polynomial (mod p).
-        Given the p coefficients of a polynomial poly, compute a polynomial equivalent to poly^d (mod p).
-        """
         p = len(poly)
         assert p > 2 and all(p % i for i in range(2, p)), "Hint: p is a prime > 2"